Tuesday, 29 December 2015.

-I always remind Joseph (Joey for short), and his sister that even when we have little money, it’s still important to give a simple gift to the people who matter in our lives – at least if we’re going to spend the special occasion with them.
+I always remind Joey and his sister that even when we have little money, it’s still important to give a simple gift to the people who matter in our lives – at least if we’re going to spend the special occasion with them.

 Birthdays and Christmases simply cannot go unnoticed.
 Nothing makes me feel more unloved than that… (And I’m writing this with pouting lips)! 😏